fgka/py-spanner-mutex/USAGE.md

 That is it!

-## Caveats Or The Devil Is In The Details
+## Caveats -- or the devil is in the details

 First, we cannot make sure you properly implemented these two methods.
 Second, if ``is_mutex_needed()`` fails, the entire mutex execution fails.